 Maybe the marketing bods have convinced us that our toilets need to be sanitary enough to wash the pots in, but is it really necessary?
 You can of course clean your toilets with bio-degradable traditional products and keep the toilet smelling fresh without an artificial smell.

 Remember NEVER use bleach in combination with any other cleaning product as it can give off dangerous gases.

-We'd recommend a two step approach, that's both simple and low cost:
+We'd recommend a three step approach, that's both simple and low cost:

 1. Pour some Soda Crystals into the bowl and scrub the bowl and rim with a good old fashioned stiff toilet brush

 2. If there's limescale, don't just bleach it, eliminate it with Citric Acid.
 The effect is very quick and visible, especially so when used with hot water.
 The simple instructions are at the bottom of our page on Citric Acid.

 3. Give the toilet seat a regular wipe after spritzing with white vinegar or a clean with Bicarb Cream.